LARC-CMU-SMU/RecipeGPT-exp/README.md

 Please contact ```helenalee.bt01@gmail.com``` if you have any questions or problems.

+## Google colab
+We create a notebook [google-colab-notebook](https://colab.research.google.com/drive/1_7KrN6UFsNId5uk23t8L4gMlCxUidkfj) to assist you re-produce our work.
+We show examples of model training, model inference, and model evaluation.
+It's a simplified version of our notebook 6, 7, 9

 ## Project Structure
 By default, the project assumes the following directory structure: